sunil-gumatimath/database-notebook/README.md

   - [dml.query.sql](dml/dml.query.sql): Examples of INSERT, UPDATE, DELETE, and basic SELECT statements using the 'student' table to demonstrate data manipulation operations.

 - **dql/**: Data Query Language operations, focused on SELECT statements for retrieving and querying data.
+  - [alias.sql](dql/alias.sql): Examples of using aliases in SELECT statements to provide alternative names for columns or expressions.
+  - [distinct.sql](dql/distinct.sql): Examples of using DISTINCT to retrieve unique values from a table.
   - [dql.query.sql](dql/dql.query.sql): Basic SELECT queries including retrieving all columns, specific columns, filtering with WHERE, aggregate COUNT with conditions, and an ALTER TABLE RENAME COLUMN example on the 'students' table.

 - **indexes/**: Creating, using, and managing indexes for query optimization.